AshknMrd/moradi2024cnnFLtransformer/README.md

     "overwrite_image_reader_writer": "SimpleITKIO"
 }
 ```

-while the `dataset_unetr.json` is used for the tranformer-based and DynUNet experiments as:
+The `dataset_unetr.json` file is used for the tranformer-based and DynUNet experiments and is:

 ```json
 {